PLAIN ENGLISH

 The five IVP axes

 The security areas inside Layer 1.
-Each holds several 0–4 sub-metrics.
+Each holds several sub-metrics scored at normalized anchors from 0.00 to 1.00.

 Ro